saehun/react-functional-modal/README.md

 The answer is **another tree**:<br>
 <img src="https://github.com/minidonut/react-functional-modal/raw/master/docs/how-it-works.png" alt="how it works" width="621" height="405" />

-As the function `show` called, it create HTML `div` element and append it as a child of document's body.
+As the function `show` called, it creates HTML `div` element and appends it as a child of document's body.
 New `ReactDOM.render` API called with the  HTML `div` element as a container, given react element wrapped by overlay as a root.

 When the function `hide` called, `ReactDOM.unmountComponentAtNode` and `document.body.removeChild` API detroy and clear the modal.